 Article 5.17 Drug Testing.
 The CONTRACTOR shall conduct a random drug testing program consistent with DEPARTMENT requirements.
-The program shall include random anabolic steroid testing of 5% of all certified security staff.
+The program shall also include random anabolic steroid testing of 5% of all certified staff, subject to forthcoming DEPARTMENT guidelines with which the CONTRACTOR shall reasonably comply.
 Monthly reports must be submitted to the BUREAU regarding the testing results.